-Lenny appears as a ‘supporting character’ in my novel, Apart From Love, which happens in 1980.
-His predicament--watching his wife, Natasha, slipping away from him due to her early-onset Alzheimer’s--is heart-rending to me.
+Lenny appears as a ‘supporting character’ in two of my novels-- My Own Voice and The White Piano -- bundled together in Apart from Love.
+In 1980, his predicament--watching his wife, Natasha, slipping away from him due to her early-onset Alzheimer’s--is heart-rending to me.
 It fascinates me to such a degree that I find myself compelled to build an entire series surrounding what happens to this family.
 It will be titled Still Life with Memories.
 I am writing a new novel as we speak, which gives both Lenny and Natasha center stage, and takes them first to 1970 and then a full generation back, to 1941, to the beginning of their love story.
-This new volume of the series is titled The Music of Us.
+Three volumes of the series-- The Music of Us, Dancing with Air, and Marriage before Death -- are bundled together in Apart from War.

 In 1970, there is only one thing more difficult in Lenny’s mind than talking to his son, who has left home, and that is writing to him.
 Amazingly, having to conceal what Natasha is going through makes every word—even on subjects unrelated to her condition—that much harder.
 Lenny finds himself oppressed by his own self-imposed discipline, the discipline of silence.